 Reflect feedback.
 According to CIS, “We are only as strong as the amazing volunteers that support us, and we hope to continue to provide a means of gathering and harnessing the global cybersecurity community for the benefit of everyone.”

 The new version of CIS doesn't have to be a pain.
 In fact, it's considered a preferred program due to the simplicity of the 20 controls.
 With each new version, CIS Controls remain a valuable cybersecurity resource for organizations who want to limit risks and focus on more robust cybersecurity.
-To learn more about CIS V7, visit our CIS Controls library.
+To learn more about CIS V7, download our compliance guide.

 Need Help Organizing your CIS V7 Program?

 Apptega provides software that can help you build, manage and report your cybersecurity program based on CIS v7 or 12+ other standards.
 Apptega helps to simplify the complexity of CIS v7, eliminate spreadsheets and help you document and report on your organization’s change and configuration management as part of its overall plan.
 Plus, with Apptega's Harmony you can see how your CIS v7 controls overlap other frameworks you are required to follow like ISO 27001, SOC 2, PCI, NIST, HIPAA, GDPR, CCPA and more.

 Contact us today to set up your free trial environment.